smithy-lang/smithy-rs/design/src/rfcs/rfc0026_improve_client_error_ergonomics.md

 ```

 The refactor that implemented [RFC-0022] added the `into_service_error()` method on `SdkError` that
-infallibly converts the `SdkError` into the generic error type for the `SdkError::ServiceError` variant.
+infallibly converts the `SdkError` into the concrete error type held by the `SdkError::ServiceError` variant.
 This improvement let customers discard the transient failures to immediately handle modeled errors
 returned by the service.